 ON Semiconductor Corp.
 (ON) Gains As Market Dips: What You Should Know

-Heading into today, shares of the semiconductor components maker had gained 13.32% over the past month, outpacing the Computer and Technology sector's gain of 4.06% and the S&P 500's gain of 5.76% in that time.
+Coming into today, shares of the semiconductor components maker had lost 1.07% in the past month.
+In that same time, the Computer and Technology sector lost 5.82%, while the S&P 500 lost 0.13%.

-Wall Street will be looking for positivity from ON Semiconductor Corp. as it approaches its next earnings report date.
+Investors will be hoping for strength from ON Semiconductor Corp. as it approaches its next earnings release.
 The company is expected to report EPS of $0.94, up 168.57% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.79 billion, up 23.84% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.79 billion, up 23.84% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.51% higher.
-ON Semiconductor Corp. is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.08% higher.
+ON Semiconductor Corp. is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, ON Semiconductor Corp. currently has a Forward P/E ratio of 21.39.
-This represents a discount compared to its industry's average Forward P/E of 23.98.
+In terms of valuation, ON Semiconductor Corp. is currently trading at a Forward P/E ratio of 19.68.
+This represents a discount compared to its industry's average Forward P/E of 21.57.

 Zacks' Top Picks to Cash in on Artificial Intelligence